 - a.
-Respond as appropriate to scene of spill, assess extent of environmental damage and provide on-scene liaison with NCEM, the USCG, or a Federal OSC concerning State environmental policies and regulations. - b.
+Respond as appropriate to scene of release, assess extent of environmental damage and provide on-scene liaison with NCEM, the USCG, or a federal OSC concerning state environmental policies and regulations. - b.
+Serve on Unified Command during ESF-10 Mission Assignments where an ICP is established and serves as the lead environmental response authority. - c.
 Collect and analyze water and soil samples for possible contamination, maintaining proper chain-of-custody procedures.
-Provide SERT Leader with a summary of the analysis. - c.
-Assert State jurisdiction and order cleanup actions if no Federal official has arrived on-scene and assumed control, or if spill is outside Federal jurisdiction. - d.
-Review containment and cleanup methods proposed by RP if spill is within State jurisdiction.
-Monitor these methods if cleanup is within Federal jurisdiction. - e.
-Advise the SERT Leader on the feasibility and effectiveness of the containment and cleanup methods being used. - f.
-Provide on-scene liaison with Federal OSC concerning State environmental policies and regulations. - g.
-Request activation of the Region IV RRT or request Federal assistance for containment and clean up. - h.
-Assist in the technical decision to restrict use of water resources. - i.
-Halt or restrict the use of non-drinking water as deemed necessary. - Consult with Public Water Supply Section on restrictions to be placed on use of drinking water supply.
+Provide SERT Leader with a summary of the analysis. - d.
+Assert state jurisdiction and order cleanup actions if no federal official has arrived on-scene and assumed control, or if release is outside federal jurisdiction. - e.
+Review containment and cleanup methods proposed by RP if a release is within state jurisdiction.
+Monitor these methods if cleanup is within federal jurisdiction. - f.
+Advise the SERT Leader on the feasibility and effectiveness of the containment and cleanup methods being used. - g.
+Provide an on-scene liaison with the federal OSC concerning state environmental policies and regulations.

-- k.
-In consultation with other DEQ agencies (Coastal Management, Wildlife Resources, Marine Fisheries, and Air Quality), develop and maintain a decision-making methodology concerning the use of dispersants, biological agents, solidifiers, Special Monitoring of Applied Response Technology (SMART), disposal of contact waters, or in situ burning. - Approval of the chemicals to be used to disperse the oil or approval for in situ burning would require authorization of the Director, Division of Water Resources, NC DEQ; - Any request of dispersants or in situ burning will be addressed on a case by case basis; and - Guidelines for use are found at www.nrt.org. - I. Serve on the Federal RRT IV and situate a Federal representative from the Federal RRT at State EOC in order to facilitate liaison between the SERT and the Federal RRT during such times as the SERT is activated for an oil spill response. - m.
-Enforce State environmental regulations and initiate prosecution under State law or regulations if circumstances warrant and assist the State Attorney General as required. - n.
-Participate in the assessment of damages and presentation of same to RP, the State and Federal OSCs, the SERT and the State Attorney General as appropriate. - o.
-Communicate with adjacent States' water quality officials concerning impact of spill. - p.
-Obtain and evaluate technical data and information for the SERT. - q.
+- h.
+Request activation of the federal RRT or request federal assistance for containment and cleanup. - Assist in the technical decision to restrict use of water resources. - j.
+Halt or restrict the use of non-drinking water as deemed necessary. - k.
+Consult with Public Water Supply Section on restrictions to be placed on use of drinking water supply. - I. In consultation with other NCDEQ agencies (Coastal Management, Wildlife Resources Commission, Marine Fisheries, and Air Quality), develop and maintain a decision-making methodology concerning the use of dispersants, biological agents, solidifiers, Special Monitoring of Applied Response Technology (SMART), disposal of contact waters, or in situ burning. - Approval of the chemicals to be used to disperse the oil or approval for in situ burning would require authorization of the Director, Division of Water Resources, NCDEQ; - Any request of dispersants or in situ burning will be addressed on a case-by-case basis; and - Guidelines for use are found at www.nrt.org. - m.
+Serve on the federal RRT and place a federal representative from the federal RRT at State EOC in order to facilitate liaison between the SERT and the federal RRT during such times as the SERT is activated for a hazardous material response. - n.
+Enforce state environmental regulations and initiate prosecution under state law or regulations if circumstances warrant and assist the state Attorney General as required. - Participate in the assessment of damages and presentation of same to RP, the state and federal OSCs, the SERT and the state Attorney General as appropriate. - p.
+Communicate with adjacent states' water quality officials concerning the impact of a release. - q.
+Obtain and evaluate technical data and information for the SERT. - r.
 Participate in the ETAG assisting the SERT Leader.